-Hiking is always a popular choice for those seeking things to do around Lake Tahoe.
+Hiking is always popular for those seeking things to do around Lake Tahoe.
 The Rubicon Peak Trail is considered one of the top hiking trails in the world, let alone the US.

 Four miles long and starting at the edge of Emerald Bay, this hike takes you through forests and meadows.
-Along the way, you’ll enjoy stunningly beautiful views of the Sierra Nevada mountain range, plus the lake itself.
+Along the way, you’ll enjoy stunningly beautiful views of the Sierra Nevada mountain range and the lake.

-The trail is rated as moderate, so it’s suitable for most hikers.
-However, be warned – there are a few steep sections, so be sure to wear appropriate footwear!
-What’s more, the Rubicon Peak Trail has a little bit of everything.
+The trail is moderate, so it’s suitable for most hikers.
+However, be warned – there are a few steep sections, so wear appropriate footwear!
+Moreover, the Rubicon Peak Trail has a little bit of everything.

-In general, it will take most hikers around 3.5 hours to complete the trek.
-What better way to get outdoors, enjoy some fresh air, improve your fitness, and explore the area?
+It will take most hikers around 3.5 hours to complete the trek.
+What better way to get outdoors, enjoy fresh air, improve your fitness, and explore the area?

-Finally, Rubicon Peak Trail is a very popular route, so you’ll no doubt make plenty of friends along the way.
-Just one more reason why it’s one of the top-rated things to do in Lake Tahoe.
+Finally, Rubicon Peak Trail is a trendy route, so you’ll undoubtedly make plenty of friends along the way.
+Just one more reason why it’s one of the top-rated hikes in the Lake Tahoe area.